RTÉ: Logo

-In 1995, the logo dropped the Brigid's cross, and for the first time placed an accent (fada) on the letter E. RTÉ also formal branded Network Two on screen as part of RTÉ until 1997, when the channel was once more re-branded on screen as N2.
+In 1995, the logo dropped the Brigid's cross, and for the first time placed an accent (fada) on the letter E. RTÉ also formally branded Network Two on screen as part of RTÉ until 1997, when the channel was once more re-branded on screen as N2.
 The three letters are a modern take on Celtic scripting.
 The Brigid's cross was seen on many RTÉ One television idents until 2003 and remains on the headed paper of RTÉ, while a variation of the 1966 cross is used by RTÉ's Graphic Design Department.
 Since 2004 all RTÉ service use the 1996 logo as part of their Identity.

 In September 2014, RTÉ re-branded its network following a tending process introduced in February 2014.
 In 2015 RTÉ Archives launched a new logo which incorporated the 1969 branding for the word "Archive".

 Moral controversies

 The Late Late Show has been involved in a number of controversies since first being broadcast on TV in July 1962, particularly during Gay Byrne's tenure, with the "Bishop and the Nightie Affair" in 1966 and a 1985 interview with a pair of lesbian former nuns which led to protesters picketing the studio with hymns and rosary beads after a High Court case during which there were calls for the chat show to be outlawed over fears it would "greatly undermine Christian moral values" and "the respect of the general public for nuns".
 Notorious incidents during Pat Kenny's tenure included a satanic dance troupe performance and the tearing up of two tickets for The Late Late Toy Show live on air.

 The first sex scandal on Irish TV surrounded a sketch-drawing advert for Bri-Nylon underwear, involving a "lewd and lascivious" cartoon of Antony and Cleopatra.

 Wesley Burroughs received a dressing down from RTÉ authorities after it became apparent actress Biddy White Lennon, who portrayed the character Maggie Riordan, was becoming increasingly more pregnant looking every week on The Riordans, an RTÉ soap opera he wrote for.
 Maggie Riordan was an unmarried woman.
 Burroughs was forced to consult medical texts to provide Maggie with an alternative illness.

 The TV drama series The Spike, broadcast on RTÉ in 1978, was involved in a sex scandal.

 In 1986, Mandy Smith was to be interviewed on TV's Saturday Live until RTÉ decided she should be downgraded to being a mere member of the audience.
 She was axed entirely when her manager disagreed, with RTÉ saying she was "not important enough" and that she might "give a bad example to young teenage girls".
 The story appeared in the international media.

 In 2017, RTÉ sports producer Kieran Creaven was convicted on multiple counts of child sexual abuse in the UK.
 He had worked with RTÉ since 2002.